 ADRENAL PATHOLOGY

-When classifying an adrenal neoplasm, it is imperative to broadly establish if the lesion is hyperfunctioning or non-hyperfunctioning and whether it is benign or malignant.
+When classifying an adrenal neoplasm, it is imperative to broadly establish if the lesion is hyperfunctioning or non-hyperfunctioning, and whether it is benign or malignant.

-Hyperfunctioning lesions although rare, can be potentially fatal if unrecognized.
+Hyperfunctioning lesions, although rare, can be potentially fatal if unrecognized.
 Whilst these lesions usually present with a characteristic clinical syndrome, the disease may remain occult and subclinical.
 Conditions with excessive hormone production include:

 *Cushing Syndrome: increased cortisol secretion